superfly/docs/rails/advanced-guides/litefs.html.md

 fly deploy
 ```

-Once the application has been deployed, running `fly open` will open a
+Once the application has been deployed, running `fly apps open` will open a
 browser.
 Add one name.

 Return back to your terminal window and run: